KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 "Ownership and borrowing rules ensure memory safety at compile time without garbage collection."

+Unlike C, if you allocate on the heap, Rust does not require you to use malloc and free memory allocation.

+In Rust, if you pass a variable by value to a function, the ownership is transferred to that function.
+That function now owns the underlying memory allocation.
+If the value is not saved anywhere, original variable can go out of scope and program will not compile.

+Ownership fix:
+* Clone- create new memory allocation containing same value and pass it to function as copy without transferring ownership
+* Borrowing- passing by reference, share data in differences places without transferring ownership

+Borrowing rules:
+* Owned data has to outlives borrows, because original value has to outlive references
+* You can borrow immutably or mutably (as long as variable defined as such)
+* You can have multiple immutable borrows, but not an immutable and mutable borrow at the same time or multiple mutable borrows
+* "You can have as many immutable borrows as you want or one mutable borrow"

+Safety guarantee: "'Fearless concurrency'- if it compiles, it is thread safe!"

 Rust tooling:
 * Compiler warnings
 * [Clippy linter](https://doc.rust-lang.org/clippy/)